IngallsLabUW/phobos/README.md

 The MARS project helps identify and rank unknown mass features (MFs) in untargeted metabolomics data.
 It consists of two major sections:

--   A central “homebase” database containing compiled mass features detected by the Ingalls lab with *m/z* (mass/charge), retention time (in seconds), chromatographic column, ion charge, and fragmentation data, as well as all previous MARS missions(?) and metadata (What metadata might be included?).
+-   A central “HomeBase” database containing compiled mass features detected by the Ingalls lab with *m/z* (mass/charge), retention time (in seconds), chromatographic column, ion charge, and fragmentation data, as well as all previous MARS missions(?) and metadata (ship information, dates, depths, regions, etc.).
 -   This package, *phobos*: A package of functions for annotating, ranking, and scoring the unknown mass features, as well as other common data transformations associated with the MARS project.